fuglaro/remoteVCC/README.md

 --with-login: Allow login sessions on the Host.
 Must be run as admin.

---via-router=[router url]: Makes a persistent, unique and unguessable host
+--via-router=[router url]: Connect through a remoteVCC router service via a
-    identifier, which is registered with the remoteVCC router, and also printed as a client connection URL for clients to connect via.
-In some scenarios the router address may be different for the client.
+    given URL.
+If a host identifier is not included in the URL, a persistent and unguessable one will be made.
 Note that the router service needs to be trusted.

 --via-port=[port number]: Listens for client connections on the local network
     through this port.
 This changes the local network client connection URL